tmonck/todo-rest/readme.md

 ## Setup

-Should work on Windows, Linux, and Mac OS X.
+Confirmed to work on Windows and Linux; should presumably work on Mac OS X as well.

 1. Download and install [Node.js](http://nodejs.org/download/) if you have not already done so.
 1. Download the source code using either of the options below